shailensukul/CKA/Services-Networking/ReadMe.md

     - With Selectors - Service is accessible via its ClusterIP and defined port
     - Without Selectors
         - Endpoints are not created automatically.
-Endpoints can be created by specifying a name the same as the service name EndpointSlices - an EndpointSlice contains references to a set of network endpoints.EndpointSlices group network endpoints together by unique combinations of protocol, port number, and Service name.
+Endpoints can be created by specifying a name the same as the service name EndpointSlices - an EndpointSlice contains references to a set of network endpoints.

+         EndpointSlices group network endpoints together by unique combinations of protocol, port number, and Service name.
     -

 * [Deployments](./Deployments.md)